Deep-sea wood: Other organisms

 A variety of deep-sea crabs and sea urchins seemed to also be chemically attracted to the wood.
 There are numerous species of snail that have been discovered on the wood, along with predatory worms and small crustaceans.
 Their attraction to the wood may be attributed to its bacterial inhabitants serving as a base organism for deep-sea life, with the potential to feed on microorganisms, or other inhabitants of the wood.

 Fungal communities

 Fungi are the major degraders of lignocellulose in aquatic environments.
 In aerobic terrestrial environments, a majority of cellulose breakdown is broken down by wood-decay fungi commonly and collectively known as white rot and soft rot.
-Complex enzymes are secreted by the various fungi, converting cellulose into a carbon form that can be utilized by the fungus, and subsequently any organism up the food chain.
+Complex enzymes are secreted by the various fungi, converting cellulose into a carbon form that can be used by the fungus, and subsequently any organism up the food chain.

 Bacterial communities

 Bacteria also contribute to the digestion of deep-sea wood, using an alternative method from that of fungi.
 In order to classify bacteria present on deep-sea wood, a variety of different techniques are employed.
 First, biomass allows scientists to quantify the amount of bacterial growth on a sample.
 Then DNA extraction and Automated Ribosomal Intergenic Spacer analysis (ARISA) can be used to identify the strains of bacteria present that are most dominant, and the ones that are present.

 While Gammaproteobacteria dominated the composition of bacteria found on freshly submerged wood, many other bacterial strains populated in response to colonization of the aforementioned wood-boring Xylophaga, which take the large chunks of wood and convert them into fine chips and fecal matter.
 These processed forms of carbon lead to the growth of many other marine bacteria including Alphaproteobacteria, Flavobacteria, Actinobacteria, Clostridia, and Bacteroidetes.